-As the "network neutrality" discussion make clear, there are many voices in the discussion that would disagree with a resource allocation goal of maximizing the combined aggregate utility, particularly where a user's utility is measured by the user's willingness to pay.
-"You get what you pay for" does not seem to be the consensus goal for resource allocation in the community or in the commercial or political realms of the Internet.
-However, there is a reasonable agreement that higher-priced services, as an adjunct to simple best-effort traffic, can play an important role in helping to finance the Internet infrastructure.
+As the "network neutrality" discussion makes clear, there are many voices in the discussion that would disagree with a resource allocation goal of maximizing the combined aggregate utility (advocated in [B07a]), particularly where a user's utility is measured by the user's willingness to pay.
+"You get what you pay for" ([B07], page 5) does not appear to be the consensus goal for resource allocation in the community or in the commercial or political realms of the Internet.
+However, there is a reasonable agreement that higher-priced services, as an adjunct to simple besteffort traffic, can play an important role in helping to finance the Internet infrastructure.

 Briscoe argues for cost-fairness [B07], so that senders are made accountable for the congestion they cause.
 There are, of course, differences of opinion about how well cost-based fairness could be enforced, and how well it fits the commercial reality of the Internet, with [B07] presenting an optimistic view.
-Another point of view, e.g., from Roberts in a paper on "Internet Traffic, QoS, and Pricing", is that "many proposed schemes are overly concerned with congestion control to the detriment of the primary pricing function of return on investment" [R04].
+Another point of view, e.g., from an earlier paper by Roberts on "Internet Traffic, QoS, and Pricing", is that "many proposed schemes are overly concerned with congestion control to the detriment of the primary pricing function of return on investment" [R04].

 With \only\ simple best-effort traffic, there would be fundamental limitations to the performance that real-time applications could deliver to users.
 In addition to the obvious needs for high bandwidth, low delay or jitter, or low packet drop rates, some applications would like a fast start-up, or to be able to resume their old high sending rate after a relatively-long idle period, or to be able to rely on a call-setup procedure so that the application is not even started if network resources are not sufficient.
 There are severe limitations to how effectively these requirements can be accommodated by simple best-effort service in a congested environment.
+Of course, Quality of Service architectures for the Internet have their own limitations and difficulties, as discussed in [RFC2990] and elsewhere.
+We are not going to discuss these difficulties further here.

 2.2.2.
-The Avoidance of Congestion Collapse and the Enforcement of Fairness"
+The Avoidance of Congestion Collapse and the Enforcement of Fairness

 As discussed in Section 3.2 below, there are well-known problems with the enforcement of fairness and the avoidance of congestion collapse [RFC2914] with simple best-effort traffic.
-In the current Internet, end-to-end congestion control is relied upon to deal with these concerns; this use of end-to-end congestion control essentially requires cooperation from end hosts. '
+In the current Internet, end-to-end congestion control is relied upon to deal with these concerns; this use of end-to-end congestion control essentially requires cooperation from end hosts.